 Born in Brooklyn, John grew up as a baseball brat believing that one day he would be playing third base for the Dodgers... didn't happen.
 At twenty-three he joined the NYPD (six months later he was thirty-five).
-He spent many years as a New York City cop, until line-of-duty injuries forced him into retirement.
+He spent many years as a New York City cop before retirement.
 Now a writer, he sometimes gets to spend time with former Dodgers....

 Click on Dodger photos to enlarge